BK1603/Vimconf-talk/My_OpenSource_Summer_Experience.md

-- Problems I faced:
-  - Vim's weird file saving method
-  - Multiple notifications
-  - Issues I faced while working on old PRs
-  - My own stupid mistakes
-  - `uv_loop_close()` hangs
-  - And probably a bunch of other stuff that do not remember exactly
 - Supercool mentor
 - Writing the code was super fun, except the part where it wasn't
 - Constructive PR Reviews